Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: Introduction

 \subsection{Acknowledgments}

 The authors are very grateful for the assistance and advice offered by many mathematicians in the course of the present project: among these we especially mention Jeff Achter, Manjul Bhargava, Henri Cohen, Ralph Cohen, Brian Conrad, Nathan Dunfield, Mike Fried, S{\o}ren Galatius, Ezra Getzler, Tom Graber, Richard Hain, Hendrik Lenstra, Martin Olsson, Ravi Vakil, Stefan Wewers, and Nathalie Wahl.
+We are also grateful for the substantial efforts of several referees, whose comments substantially improved both the exposition and the argumentation of the paper.
 The first author was partially supported by NSF-CAREER Grant DMS-0448750 and a Sloan Research Fellowship; the second author was partially supported by a Packard fellowship, a Sloan Research Fellowship, and an NSF grant; the third author was partially supported by NSF grant DMS-0705428.